DMS Bridge Alumni Profiles

 The timing and accelerated nature of Butler’s DMS Bridge program appealed to Brown.

 “It was fast, I was still in the school mindset, and it was so cost competitive.
-So, I did it,” she said.
+So, I did it,” she says.

 Brown developed a network of PA contacts she’d never had before and believes she’s a better researcher and critical thinker because of the DMS Bridge program.

 “You’re able to look at things from a different standpoint, further away than you could before.
-I can develop research problems like nobody’s business now,” she said.
+I can solve problems through scientific research like nobody’s business now,” she says.
 “It certainly has helped me in my practice.”

-Now Dr. Brown, she’ll also become Capt.
-Brown in October 2023, happier for having earned her doctorate through Butler.
+Now Dr. Brown (she’ll also become Capt.
+Brown in October 2023) is happier for having earned her doctorate through Butler.

 “The military doesn’t have as many PA specialties as civilians do, only about five.
 One of those is education, so you can go back to where you learned all this and teach.
-That’s definitely an option for the future now,” she said.
-“And if I ever decide not to be in the military anymore, I have even more options.
+That’s definitely an option for the future now,” she says.
+“And if I ever decide not to be in the military anymore, I have even more options.”

 “Butler’s DMS Bridge is one of those rare things, literally a once-in-a-lifetime opportunity.
 I would challenge anyone to find a better one.”